Snow snarls traffic in Washington; U.S. Midwest braces for more cold

 A foot or more could fall in Michigan's Upper Peninsula and in northeast Ohio, Oravec said.

-Many schools in central and southern Ohio were closed on Tuesday, and officials in Chicago also considered closing public schools on Wednesday depending on the severity of conditions.

-(Additional reporting by Suzannah Gonzales in Chicago, Todd Epp in Sioux Falls, S.D., and Kim Palmer in Cleveland; Editing by Fiona Ortiz and Peter Cooney)
+(Additional reporting by Suzannah Gonzales in Chicago, Todd Epp in Sioux Falls, S.D., Brendan O'Brien in Milwaukee and Kim Palmer in Cleveland; Editing by Fiona Ortiz and Peter Cooney)